kudu-dynamics/blaze-platform/README.md

-# Hinja
+# Blaze

-Tool to generate Haskell and Idris bindings and datatypes for binaryninja core.

-Strategy:
-* clean binaryninjacore.h file so language-c can parse it (needed by c2hs)
-* use language-c parser to generate records for Structs, function declarations (enum modules can already be generated using ParseEnums)

 # Quick Start Guide

-Welcome to blaze!
+Welcome to Blaze!
 Below are the things you'll need to get started.
 This is assuming you are running a Ubuntu/Debian system, otherwise modifications will need to be made.

 ## Haskell